Online Casino Gambling

 Requirements for providers who do not gain a licence

 From 1 December 2026, providers are required to cease conducting online casino gambling in New Zealand if they have not applied for a licence.
 Providers who have submitted a licence application can continue to operate until the outcome of their application has been determined.
-If it is declined, the provider must exit the market.
+If the licence application is declined, the provider will be required to cease all online casino gambling operations in New Zealand and must exit the market.

 Stay informed